chrisgilmerproj/brewday/README.rst

 There still remain some methods that return percentages not in decimal form, notably the ABV utilities.

+Percentages will be displayed in percentage format as opposed to decimal format to avoid confusion and for ease of reading.

 .. |PyPI| image:: https://img.shields.io/pypi/v/brewday.svg
    :target: https://pypi.python.org/pypi/brewday/0.0.4
 .. |Versions| image:: https://img.shields.io/pypi/pyversions/brewday.svg